marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

 may notice a lot of similarity between what I'm describing and how such systems work.
 That's because I stole a lot of these ideas from CRDT literature.)

+## Addendum: Transaction Log

+Another approach, suggested to me by [Jamie Brandon](https://www.scattered-thoughts.net/) after I published this, would be to keep a record of updates with your document, containing enough information to map a position forward if you know the document version it refers to.
+Positions would then be `{version, offset}` pairs, and you could interpret positions in old versions by running through the changes that were made since that version.

+In its straightforward form, this would make use of old positions increasingly expensive, as they have to be mapped forward ever further.
+But I guess you could get around that by keeping a cache with every position.

+In any case, this is a neat reframing of the problem.
+It still requires a data structure that grows proportional to editing history size, rather than document size, but seems less convoluted than ID-based approaches.

 ## Conclusion